vygr/ChrysaLisp/docs/Editor/VIEWER.md

 # Viewer

-The ChrysaLisp Viewer application is a programers file viewer tailored for the ChrysaLisp environment, language and file types present within the ChrysaLisp file tree.
+The `Viewer` application is a single buffer programers file viewer tailored for the ChrysaLisp environment, language and file types present within the ChrysaLisp file tree.

-If you hover the mouse over the Embedded UI below you can see the kind of features available.
+If you hover the mouse over the embedded UI below you can see the kind of features available.
 There are more features available through the key bindings which can be found in the `KEYS.md` documentation.

-The Viewer application can only open a single file at a time, and you can't change any file contents.
-But you can copy content to the clipboard and search for things same as in the full Editor application.
+The viewer can only open a single file at a time, and you can't change any file contents.
+But you can copy content to the clipboard and search for things same as in the full `Editor` application.

-You can have multiple instances of the Viewer open at the same time, as there is no user persistent state stored.
+You can have multiple instances of the viewer open at the same time, as there is no user persistent state stored.

 ## UI